Product design system alignment

 Turn business rules, processes, and constraints into design-ready logic that teams and AI agents can both use.

-Deploy the AICE as the governed layer between systems, tools, models, and internal data sources.
+Deploy Brando as the governed layer between systems, tools, models, and internal data sources.

 Make testing, evaluation, and operational traceability part of the system design rather than an afterthought.